 Upon enrollment, you will receive a copy of our Media Release to read and sign.
 This section serves as receiving prior notice from the Center that your child may be viewed in the background of a video that is being inspected for an alleged incident of abuse or neglect.
-Parents have the right to inspect any video recordings involving their child in a alleged incident of child abuse or neglect provided that: recordings of the alleged incident are available; The parent of any other child in the video receives prior notice from the Center.
-Parents may not retain any part of the video.
+Parents have the right to inspect any video recordings involving their child in a alleged incident of child abuse or neglect provided that: Recordings of the alleged incident are available; The parent of any other child in the video receives prior notice from the Center.
 Requested copies of the recording will only be released by a court ordered subpoena.
 Many pictures will be taken in your child's class and throughout the School during the time that your child is at our School.
 Other families and teachers may take snapshots of parties and special events within the program.
 If for any reason you do not want your child photographed, please let the Director/Owner know as soon as possible.
 Also, be sure you make the classroom teachers aware of your wishes.